 Sometimes, silence needs to be filled with music.
-Not all music will fill the silence though.
+Not all music will fill the silence, though.
 Music is a very personal thing.

-Music needs to fit the moment.
+Music needs to fit the moment

-Now, music can also have a very positive impact on those long stretches of the trip that otherwise would be a challenge.
+Now, music can also have a very positive impact on those long stretches of the journey that otherwise would be a challenge.
 As mentioned, music is a very personal thing, and not all music appeals to all people.
-My personal tastes range from Beethoven to The Beatles, and you’ll even find some Fred Eaglesmith and The Tragically Hip in my collection.
+My own tastes range from Beethoven to The Beatles, and you’ll even find some Fred Eaglesmith and The Tragically Hip in my collection.
 As I write this I’m listening to Led Zeppelin ‘Celebration Day’, the CD of their one and only reunion show in London UK in 2007 (which I highly recommend, by the way).

 What would your travel music playlist be?